Bike Touring 101

 They want to;

 - See different cultures

 - Live their dreams

 - Stop the voices in their heads.

-Some of them travel the beaten path, some of them go to countries that no one has ever heard of.
+Some of them travel the beaten path, and some of them go to places that no one has ever heard of.

 But some people may prefer to stay in the same country for several reasons;